 Before moving ahead with the reinstallation process, or if your site is already down from the errors you are troubleshooting, you’ll want to activate maintenance mode.
 This will let your visitors know what is going on, and could imply that the downtime is intentional.
 It is much better for your visitors to see that your site is under maintenance than to receive an error or see that your site is broken.

 The SeedProd plugin makes it easy to switch your site into maintenance mode.
-It also allows you to customize your maintenance mode page to create a more informative and attractive landing page for your audience:
+It also allows you to customize your maintenance mode In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More to create a more informative and attractive landing page for your audience:

 Simply flip the switch to activate maintenance mode before beginning the reinstallation process, and turn it back off once everything is up and running again.
 You could even modify the page with a message explaining the issue or giving an estimated time when things will be back to normal.